 4. Paid Marketing

-The best paid marketers pair the combination of data-driven marketing with innovation and creativity.
+The best paid marketers pair the combination of data-driven in-house marketing with innovation and creativity.
 They should have extensive experience not just in your channels of choice, but also your industry.
 Best practice varies widely between B2B and B2C.

 With constant updates to algorithms across channels, they will need to have a hunger for keeping up to date with the latest industry updates.
 From one year to the next, something seemingly as simple as Facebook advertising can change rapidly!

 It’s all about the data.
 Ask any modern marketer and they’ll tell you that you need to be able to analyse the effectiveness of your campaigns and act upon it.
 Make sure you hire a killer team of SEO and analytics members so you can act upon your first-party data.